-Internships represent your first steps toward your dream job; they provide you with the chance to network in your chosen field, delve into the work you hope to someday call your own, and hone your professional skills.
+An internship represents your first steps toward your dream job; it provides you with the chance to network in your chosen field, delve into the work you hope to someday call your own, and hone your professional skills.

 Before I dive into my guide to finding your dream internship, I’d like to share my experiences so far.

 When I applied to colleges, one of the reasons I chose the school that I ultimately decided to attend was their internship program.
 We all know that internships are an excellent way to gain experience, but they can be hard to nail down before your senior year of college.
 At my school, each student must complete at least 3 internships in order to graduate.
 That’s right: 3 required internships.